-Over that decade life has presented challenges.
-I just want to briefly go through some of the ups and downs through my journey.
+Over the past decade, life has presented challenges.
+I just want to briefly go through some of the ups and downs throughout my journey.

 First, I decided to get into PT school so I started doing my pre-requisites.
-Getting a C in physics was devastating! but I retook it and got an A!
+I had some good grades and some okay grades.
+When I got a C in physics I was devastated! but I retook it and got an A!

 Second, going through the process of PTCAS was exciting and scary.
 I was determined to get in and applied to 14 schools.
 I ended up being waitlisted at 3 schools and ultimately I was rejected!
 It was so painful.

 Third, after feeling like a complete failure and being rejected I decided to try again.
 I filled out PTCAS again with the encouragement of my wife I applied again.
 This time I was much more refined in my selection of schools and only applied to 3 schools

 Fourth, an email came I got in!
 I was accepted to PT school at the University of St. Augustine.
 I thought the hard part was over... getting into PT school but after PT school started I realized I the hard part was only getting started.

 Fifth, getting through PT school was a total struggle!
 I felt like I crawled across the finish line.
 I graduate and much to my surprise I was awarded the Outstanding Physical Therapy Student Award at graduation.

 Sixth, working as a PT was such fun but I soon felt like it was all about money.
 My boss would say "every time someone walks through that door imagine they have a 100 dollar bill taped on their forehead."
 I loved working with people but I wanted more than just working for a boss that looks at patients as dollar bills.
 I want to help people!

 Seventh, enough was enough and I decided to quit my corporate job and start a clinic!
 This has been a scary and fun process.
 I just opened about 8 weeks ago and I have seen a handful of patients.
 It is scary but I feel like with time I can get this clinic going.